chadwcarlson/directus-next/README.md

 This repo acts as a demo upstream for running Directus on Platform.sh.
 Updates to this repository will be accessible to any other project using it via Source Operations

+- Resources:

+  - They had mentioned having control over individual projects
+  - API Docs
+  - Direct to the POC demo
+  - within there is a subdir called `demo` with a script called `fleet.sh` -> contains all the API calls to manage a group of projects

 0. Get token - ./demo/get-token.sh